 Key Characters: Side stripes on scale rows 3-4; orange-yellow midback stripe; black bars on the margins of labial scales; back scales keeled; anal plate not divided.

 Similar Species: Eastern Ribbonsnake, Western Ribbonsnake, Common Gartersnake, Lined snake.
-See the Key to Illinois Snakes for help with identification.
+See the Key to Snakes of Illinois for help with identification.

 Subspecies: None currently recognized.